watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud-native applications.md

    - POST a service definition file (JSON) to the REST API using `kubectl` from the command line.
 This process can also be automated as part of a CD process using Azure DevOps release pipelines.

-   - Create Azure DevOps CICD build and release pipelines to automate building images and deploying them to run in the cluster.
+   - Create Azure DevOps CI/CD build and release pipelines to automate building images and deploying them to run in the cluster.

 2. What options does the customer have for a Docker image registry, and what would you recommend?

-   The image registry is core to the CICD workflow and must be a production worthy implementation as it is the source of container images, versioning, deployment, upgrade, and rollback strategies.
+   The image registry is core to the CI/CD workflow and must be a production worthy implementation as it is the source of container images, versioning, deployment, upgrade, and rollback strategies.
 Registry images can also be used for cross-environment promotion (between development, test, staging, and production for example).

    The following are a few natural options for image registries that could support Azure container deployments: